sneakysneak/docs/pages/connector-authentication/engagement_multiplier_docs.md

 4. Enter your application's **Name** and for **Redirect URL** enter **https://{service domain}/connector/callback**

    > Replace {service domain} with your service domain.
-That can be located in your Cyclr console under Settings > Integration Settings > Service Domain
+That can be located in your Cyclr console under Settings > General Settings > Service Domain

    ![engagement multiplier interface](./images/engage_multi_3.png)